 The next year the crisis erupted again in Yeltsin’s Russia when the once mighty Russian bear defaulted on its debt and depreciated its currency on August 17th, 1998.
 Hot investment money had flooded into Russia after the collapse of Communism.
 However the immaturity and corruption of the Russian leadership meant that mishandling of these funds was inevitable.
 (It is from this time of abject humiliation that Vladimir Putin was able to ride to power, promising a new golden age of Russian pride and the rest is history).

 From there the contagion spread to a star of American finance, Long Term Capital Management (LTCM).
 LCTM had vast exposure to Russian and Asian debt.
 LTCM had been the darling of Wall Street for six years, producing returns the envy of the street.
 However its secret was to use huge leverage, take the opposite side of a partner who needed money quickly and was offering a discount, and to double down on bets if they went against their expected outcome in the short term.
 This worked fine until the Asian Financial Crisis erupted.
 By April of 1998 the LTCM monthly return had strangely turned negative.
 No problem, they simply doubled down.
 By August they had over a trillion dollars in total exposure to trades that continued to sink.
 Then came Russia and everybody wanted their cash.

-At the end of August, LTCM was miraculously still standing, still honouring redemptions, but had chewed up to 50% of their capital reserves.
+At the end of August, LTCM was miraculously still standing and still honouring redemptions.
+However, it had chewed up to 50% of its capital reserves.
 LTCM’s contracts locked counterparties into the terms LTCM dictated, so no counterparty could renege on its contracts.
 By early September, banks across Wall St realised, to their horror, that they were locked in to a financial seatbelt with LTCM.
 What if LTCM losses caused a bank to fail?
 What if my bank was exposed to that bank?
 Now Wall St banks feared each other.
 The US banking system began to seize up.
 The oil that greases modern finance, inter-bank trust, was gone.
 On September 17th, LTCM made a discreet and desperate phone call for help to the US Federal Reserve.